chrismhodgson/nextjs-pfrac/data/_pages/competitions/northern-track-&-field-league.md

 - An under 20 athlete (over 17) may only compete in a maximum of 5 events
 - A senior athlete may compete in a maximum of 7 events
 - An under 17 (school years 10 &amp; 11) athlete can only compete in a maximum of 4 events and, if so doing, one must be a relay.
-In addition, U17 men shall not be allowed to compete in the 3000m steeplechase, 5000m, 110m hurdles, Hammer, Discus or Shot.
+In addition, U17 men shall not be allowed to compete in the 3000m steeplechase, 5000m, 110m hurdles, Hammer, Discus or Shot